Center for Environmental Health Directory

 518 402-7511

-The Division evaluates the health effects of people's exposure to chemical, physical, and microbiological agents in food, soil, water, air and consumer products.
-It carries out exposure and health effects studies of people who have been exposed to these environmental agents, and it identifies and studies practices that put workers or the public at risk for injuries or adverse health effects.
-The Division maintains environmental disease registries and uses registry data to conduct research and design public health interventions.
-The Division uses mapping and other tools to display data, for health professionals and the public, on chemicals in the environment and on diseases.
+The Division evaluates the health effects from exposure to chemical, physical, and microbes like germs and bacteria in food, soil, water, air and consumer products.
+It carries out exposure and health effects studies of people who have been exposed to these environmental agents, and identifies and studies practices that put New Yorkers at risk.
+The Division maintains environmental disease registries and uses these data to conduct research and design public health interventions.
+The Division uses mapping and other tools to display data on chemicals in the environment and on diseases.
 These tools increase understanding of changes over time and across New York State.
-Through these activities, the Division informs people about possible health risks and how to reduce or eliminate them.
+Through these activities, the Division informs people about possible health risks and how to reduce them.

-Bureau staff study, monitor, and evaluate the effects of exposure to toxic substances and other environmental factors at home, at work, and in the community.
-The Bureau is responsible for:
+Bureau staff study, monitor, and evaluate the effects of exposure to toxic substances and other risk factors at home, work, and in the community.

-• surveillance of chronic diseases and epidemiological studies to help identify environmental risk factors;
+• Chronic disease surveillance and epidemiological studies to identify health risks

-• conducting surveillance, epidemiological studies and health services research for birth defects and muscular dystrophies;
+• Surveillance, epidemiological studies, and health services research for birth defects and muscular dystrophies

-• exposure investigations to identify and reduce environmental health risks, including biomonitoring in communities to assess exposure to contaminants;
+• Conducting exposure investigations, including biomonitoring in communities to assess exposure to contaminants

-• managing the New York State Birth Defects Registry and registries of people exposed to environmental risk factors to monitor their health status over time;
+• Managing the New York State Birth Defects Registry and registries of people exposed to health risks from the environment to monitor their health status over time

 • Community Environmental Health Surveillance, Steven Forand, MA, MS